damomeen/p4_twamp_reflector/README.md

 Testbed and implementation details
 ----------------------------------
-Our emulation environment is composed by one P4 switches emulated with Mininet.
+Our emulation environment is composed by one P4 switch emulated with Mininet.
 The switch connects to a single host.

 The debug mode for the switch can be enabled by using: